 Also of interest is that Charleston has more people living here who work in computers and math than 95% of the places in the US.

-Charleston is a somewhat ethnically-diverse city.
+Charleston is a very ethnically-diverse city.
 The people who call Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charleston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charleston include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Charleston include German, English, Irish, Italian, and Scots-Irish.